kulsoomsyed/ImageCaptioningApp/README.md

 # Image Captioning App

 Small Streamlit demo app for Chest X-ray image caption generation.

-This app was created to demonstrate one of the best-performing model variants from the MSc project:

-**ViT-SCL-ITP + GPT-2**
+This app was created to demonstrate one of the best-performing model variants from the MSc project: **ViT-SCL-ITP + GPT-2**

-The app allows users to upload a chest X-ray image and generate a caption using the trained model.
+Allows users to upload a chest X-ray image and generate a caption using the trained model.

 ---